Charlton, Hampshire: History

 Strips of land held on copyright tenure in Charlton formed part of the manor of Foxcotte, and are documented its estate maps from 1614 onwards.
 In 1892 Charlton was a moderately sized rural settlement, with a school, smithy, two farms, a Methodist chapel, and two pubs.

-By 1969 the Village had undergone some expansion, St Thomas' Church was built and in-fill houses had been added.
+St Thomas' Church was built in 1908.
+By 1969 the Village had undergone some expansion, and in-fill houses had been added.
 Andover had expanded past the railway line and the gap between Charlton and it was now almost non-existent.

 For Charlton itself, the greatest growth in its history came in the late 1970s and 80s, with very large development primarily to the west of Hatherden Road.
 The new houses were in a suburban style, extinguishing most of the remaining rural character.

 More development took place after 2017, to the east of the historic centre.